Multi-height distribution of rational points of split toric stacks: Stacky integral points and the residue map

-We suppose here again that $\K$ is a number field.
-Let $v \in M_{\K}^0$ be a finite place such that $X_{\sheafO_v}$ is a tame nice stack.
-In \cite[paragraph 4.4]{loughran_santens_malle_conjecture}, Loughran and Santens showed that the right way to define a reduction mod $\mathfrak{p}_v$ was to consider a map with values in $\sheafI_{\mu} X (\F_v)$.
+In \cite[Paragraph 4.4]{loughran_santens_malle_conjecture}, Loughran and Santens showed that the correct way to define reduction modulo $\mathfrak{p}_v$ is to consider a map with values in $\sheafI_{\mu} X (\F_v)$.
+Following their method and fixing a uniformizer $\pi \in \sheafO_v$, we define a natural reduction map

-Using \cite[lemma 4.2]{loughran_santens_malle_conjecture}, we get that for any $P \in X(\K_v)$, one can associate a unique (up to a 2-isomorphism) lift $\Spec(\sheafO_v[\sqrt[n]{v}]) \rightarrow X$ which gives a representable morphism $B \mu_{n,\F_v} \rightarrow X$.
-Hence, in this way, we define a natural reduction map: By \cite[lemma 4.3]{loughran_santens_malle_conjecture}, this map is well-defined because the map between the groupoids depends on the choice of a uniformizer $\pi_v$ up to an isomorphism.